Star Ocean 3 – 2003 Developer Interview

 —Gotanda, if I may ask you directly, why did you choose “net games” as a theme for SO3?

 Gotanda: Actually, the important idea in SO3 wasn’t “net games” per se.
 Rather, it was the idea of beings from another dimension who control us.
 In religious terms, it asks the question: what would you do if an entity who called itself your Creator suddenly appeared before you?
 And what if our world was nothing more than the technological creation of another civilization?
 You don’t even need to call it a “net game”, really—a “world simulator” would do just as well.
-But since “net game” is an easy term for players to understand in today’s world, we called it that.
+But since “net game” is an easy term to understand in today’s world, we called it that.

 —What gave you this idea?
 After all, the worlds of SO1 and SO2 were already complete…